|

 The K3 is more sophisticated than the K2 with a fully digital IF and AF using DSP for demodulation,

-noise reduction, AGC etc. Mine has the second receiver option (allowing SO2V at last if not SO2R!).
+Mine has the second receiver option (giving SO2V at last, if not SO2R!).
+I can monitor the beacons

-I can monitor the beacons and CW end of 10m simultaneously.
-It is handy to be able to listen to
+and CW end of 10m simultaneously.
+It is handy to be able to pick out callers in a pileup and figure

-split callers in a pileup (in one ear) while also listening to the DX station (in the other ear).
+out where the DX is listening (in one ear) while simultaneously listening to the DX (in the other ear).

 common reference oscillator.
-Using a 30m fullwave loop on the subRX in my right ear and the beam,
+Using a 30m fullwave loop on the subRX in my right ear and the

-the loop partially filling-in QSB dips on the main antennas.
-Signals sway from side to side in my head,
+3dB due to the loop partially filling-in QSB dips on the main antennas.
+Signals sway from side to

-floating across the gap between my ears (no comments please).
+side in my head, floating across the gap between my ears (no comments please).

 Whereas the K2 covers the main 9 shortwave bands 160-10m, the K3 also covers 60m and 6m,

-with an optional internal 2m transverter also now available.
+with an optional internal 2m transverter.

-the spectrum anomalies on this BeaconSee output for example: the horizontal white and pinkish lines
+The K3 is not perfect however.
+Check out the spectrum anomalies on this BeaconSee output for

-are most likely artifacts of the K3’s DSP:
+example: the horizontal white and pinkish lines are most likely artifacts of the K3’s DSP:

 By comparison, the following screenshot from my TS850 shows no such obvious artifacts:

-There are already K3 mods and add-ons:
+There are a few K3 mods and add-ons:

 -